 The sorcerer nodded, as if he had heard Faolan, then turned and disappeared over the hillcrest.
 Faolan darted from hiding and tackled Gutter just before he reached the top of the rise.

 The two of them rolled under a bush.
 A moment later a group of goblins walked by in a trance.
 Gutter was still trying to go to the wizard, so Faolan tapped him on the back of the head

 with the pommel of his knife.
 The boy went limp.

 Now, where’s Badger?
 He stood and looked around.
 There was no sign of his friend on this side of the hill.
 He scurried to the crest and peered over.
 Relief washed

 over him when he didn’t see the badger among those gathering in front of the rock where the sorcerer stood.
-However, the wave of relief left behind a stone of fear in his stomach that his
+However, the wave of relief became a stone of fear in his stomach that his friend

 The voice of the wizard rang out.
 “I must leave you and seek Brother Banag.
 He has not reported since yesterday evening and I must know if he stopped the Hawkland witch before I return